LONDON MARKETS: FTSE 100 Powers To Fresh Record As Dow 25,000 Inspires European Stock Rally

 ADVERTISEMENT

-Stock movers: Among retailers and supermarkets in Friday's trade, shares of Marks & Spencer Group PLC (MKS.LN) (MKS.LN) shed 0.6%, and Tesco PLC (TSCO.LN) (TSCO.LN) dropped 0.2%.
+Stock movers: Retailers and supermarkets traded mixed on Friday.
+Shares of Marks & Spencer Group PLC (MKS.LN) (MKS.LN) rose 1.3%, while J Sainsbury PLC (SBRY.LN) fell 0.4% and Tesco PLC (TSCO.LN) (TSCO.LN) dropped 0.6%.

-EasyJet PLC (EZJ.LN) added 0.4% after the discount airline said passenger traffic rose 5.5% in December.
+EasyJet PLC (EZJ.LN) fell 0.4% after the discount airline said passenger traffic rose 5.5% in December.

 (END) Dow Jones Newswires